Boarders/slick-blog/site/posts/peano.md

 How can we prove that this uniquely determines the natural numbers?
 Our strategy would roughly go as follows:

   - Give a particular construction of $\mathbb{N}$ showing it satisfies the axioms.
-  - For any set $\N$ satisfying the axioms construct maps:
+  - For any set $\N$ satisfying the axioms, construct maps:
   $$\begin{aligned}
       \mathrm{from} &: \mathbb{N} \rightarrow \mathsf{N} \\
       \mathrm{to}   &: \mathsf{N} \rightarrow \mathbb{N} \\